How can solar panel roof-related fire risks be mitigated on mission critical buildings

 For so called ‘mission critical’ buildings, such as data centres, biotech facilities and airports, the overriding objective is to ensure that operational downtime is minimised so that the vital services they provide are available 24 hours a day, 365 days a year.
 This requires a roof specification that can help reduce the risk when it comes to a variety of challenges, these include extra weight in the roof, additional maintenance foot traffic, protection from adhoc events that could cause mechanical damage to the roof membrane and, of course, the risk of an outbreak of fire.

 Mission critical buildings’ solar roofs are increasingly specified to provide a renewable energy source for energy intensive processes.
 Solar roofs reduce the intensity of building’s reliance on the electricity grid, lower its carbon dioxide (CO2) emissions and reduce energy costs.
-The advantages of solar panel flat roofs are clear; however, the increase in the possibility that a fire may occur needs to be recognised and mitigated.
+The advantages of solar panels on flat roofs are clear; however, the increase in the possibility that a fire may occur needs to be recognised and mitigated.

 What is the most likely cause of an outbreak of a fire on a mission critical building solar roof?

-Analysis of solar panel roofs shows that high temperatures in excess of 6,000 °C created by electrical arcing1 in faulty PV systems are the most likely cause of an outbreak of fire on a mission critical building’s solar roof.
+Analysis of solar panels on roofs shows that high temperatures in excess of 6,000 °C created by electrical arcing1 in faulty roof mounted PV systems are the most likely cause of an outbreak of fire on a mission critical building’s solar roof.
 Electrical arcing happens when conducting parts of the components that make up the solar panel flat roof system become separated.
 An electrical current flows between the separated parts by ionising the air in between them and, as the current is direct (DC), rather than alternating (AC), the arc can be sustained.
-The high temperature created can cause parts of the PV system, or nearby waterproof membrane, to combust and the fire to spread across the roof.
+The high temperature created can cause parts of the roof mounted PV system, or nearby waterproof membrane, to combust and the fire to spread across the roof.

-Building Research Establishment (BRE), on behalf of the government, carried out a survey2 to determine which components of the PV system were most likely to experience arcing.
-DC isolators posed the greatest risk followed by DC connectors, inverters and then the PV modules themselves.
+Building Research Establishment (BRE), on behalf of the government, carried out a survey2 to determine which components of the roof mounted PV system were most likely to experience arcing.
+DC isolators posed the greatest risk followed by DC connectors, inverters and then the roof mounted PV modules themselves.
 The survey went on to investigate what caused these arcing issues to develop and poor installation practices were responsible for over a third of the instances recorded, followed by system design errors and faulty products.

 How can the causes of fires on mission critical building solar roofs be addressed?

-A focus on careful handling of PV systems during transportation and installation to avoid equipment damage that could lead to electrical arcing is a good practice to follow for solar panel flat roofs.
+A focus on careful handling of roof mounted PV systems during transportation and installation to avoid equipment damage that could lead to electrical arcing is a good practice to follow for solar panels on flat roofs.
 Ensuring that good installation practices, in line with manufacturer’s instructions, are employed by using trained and experienced operatives will help also help reduce instances of arcing.
 Selecting a proven solar panel system design with a good track record for reliability can help to mitigate against the risks of manufacturers defects.

 There are also products that can be specified as part of the system to add extra layers of safety.
 They enclose key connections with casings that will protect materials around them should arcing occur.